prometheusresearch/baseline-codebase/src/rex.web/README.rst

 Scripting Forgery (CSRF) attacks.

 To perform a CSRF attack, the attacker only needs to trick a user to visit a malicious web page.
-If the user is currently authenticated in the application, the attacker will be able to perform arbitrary actions using the identity of the user.
+If the user is currently authenticated with the application, the attacker will be able to perform arbitrary actions using the identity of the user.
 For more information on CSRF, see https://www.owasp.org/index.php/Cross-Site_Request_Forgery_%28CSRF%29.

 Any command that performs actions such as changing the user email address, home